 There are two main criteria for a well-written bug report:

 - Reproducibility.
 As soon as the developer has seen and reproduced the error, it can be fixed.
 Without reproducibility, bugs may remain unfixed.

 - Clarity and information value.
 The description must contain the minimum amount of text but provide as much information as possible.
 An extensive "essay" can only confuse the developer.

 Keep in mind that a bug report returned to the tester with the status "Can’t be reproduced" or "Information required" is a total waste of time for both the tester and the developer.
 That is why it's crucial to provide a high-quality and well-written bug report.

 We recommend using a bug report template approved by the team at the beginning of the working process.
 You could create it using good old Excel tables, but we suggest using bug tracking systems.
 Our team uses Teamwork, but you can choose a platform that suits your taste and project, such as Jira, Trello, Mantis, and Redmine.
 You can find the full list of top bug tracking systems in the Capterra catalog.

-Depending on the bug tracking system, your template could differ.
+Depending on the bug tracking software, your template could differ.
 However, the following fields are required when reporting bugs in any system:

 - Steps to reproduce

 - Expected result

 In addition to the required bug reporting fields, you could add more details depending on the project's nuances, the developers' and the Product Owner's preferences.